frumbert/moodle-tool_uploadactivitycompletions/README.md

 # tool_uploadactivitycompletions

 An admin tool to allow import of completion results (as overrides) for any sort of activity using a text delimited file.
-Access it through site administration > tools or by typing in `/admin/tool/uploadactivitycompletions` after your moodle path.
+Access it through *Site Administration > Courses > Upload Activity Completions* or by typing in `/admin/tool/uploadactivitycompletions` after your moodle path.

 Use this tool to import manual user completions against activities within courses.
 Users will be manually enrolled as a student if required.
 Use a standard CSV file that contains the courses, users and activities to import completions against.